 1999’s Legend of Legaia is one of PS1’s forgotten J-RPGs.
-With only 300,000 units sold during the genre’s golden era the game was not exactly a flop, but it didn’t sell nearly enough to warrant much mention amongst its contemporaries.
+With only 300,000 units sold (United States) during the genre’s golden era the game was not exactly a flop, but it didn’t sell nearly enough to warrant much mention amongst its contemporaries.

 Developed (Partially) by Contrail, Legend of Legaia got lost in 1999’s massive J-RPG shuffle.
 That year’s game release calendar included games such as Grandia, Star Ocean 2, Final Fantasy VIII, and Legacy of Kain: Soul Reaver.

 Contrail, the developer, is of interest here as the company worked with other developers at the time to produce two other key RPGs of the era in Alundra 2, and Wild Arms 2.

 Legend of Legaia had an Interesting Battle System

 Perhaps, the one aspect of the game that I remember the most, was its unique combat system.
 Maybe I am wrong in the statement that I am about to make, but I have always seen the years between 1995 and 2006, as the golden era of fighting games.

 I am not necessarily a huge fan of that genre, though I have owned every Mortal Kombat entry, Tekken1-5, Virtual Fighter 3-4, and Dead or Alive 2-3.
 My point is that most of these acquisitions happened during that time period.

 I feel that Legend of Legaia’s developers had the increasing popularity of 3-D fighting games in mind when they conceptualized how the game’s battle system would work.